wuhy/autoresponse/README.md

         ```javascript
         module.exports = function (path, queryParam, postParam) {
             return {
-                // mean that the json data will be processed by smarty processor
+                // the json data will be processed by smarty processor
                 _process: 'smarty',

                 filters: [],

-                // the smarty render result will be replaced as `filterTpl` value
+                // the smarty render result will be replaced as the value of `filterTpl`
                 filterTpl: {
                      // the smarty template name will be rendered
                      _tpl: 'filter.tpl',